NetPlus® Recycled Fishing Nets

 Where We Are

-By turning fishing nets into hat brims and fabric, we have helped divert more than 935 metric tons of plastic waste into durable products.
+By developing NetPlus® material with Bureo, we have supported the collection and recycling of more than 2,000 metric tons of discarded fishing nets and kept that plastic out of the ocean.
 While hat brims were fairly straightforward, our material developers had to work closely with our supply-chain partners to figure out a way to chemically transform the plastic in the fishing nets into a high-quality yarn that can be used in our garments, too.
 Now we have.
-This Spring 2023 season, 37 metric tons of nets will be woven into Patagonia clothing.
+This Fall 2023 season, 185 metric tons of nets will be woven into Patagonia clothing.

 By developing NetPlus® material with Bureo, we have supported the collection and recycling of more than 1,600 metric tons of discarded fishing nets and kept that plastic out of the world’s oceans.